Illinois Pricing, May 2026

 Gas utility rebates

-- Nicor Gas (northern IL including most Chicago suburbs): $250 to $400 for ENERGY STAR Most Efficient gas tankless.
+- Nicor Gas (northern IL including most Chicago suburbs): rebates on ENERGY STAR Most Efficient gas tankless.
 Application details.

 Electric utility rebates (for electric tankless installs)